ganeti/ganeti/doc/admin.rst

 The current load on the instance and its memory size will influence how long the migration will take.
 In any case, for both KVM and Xen hypervisors, the migration will be transparent to the instance.

+If the destination node has less memory than the instance's current runtime memory, but at least the instance's minimum memory available Ganeti will automatically reduce the instance runtime memory before migrating it, unless the ``--no-runtime-changes`` option is passed, in which case the target node should have at least the instance's current runtime memory free.

 Moving an instance (offline)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~